Originally released July 2017

 In recent years, WADA has reported an increasing number of positive tests involving SARMs even though only illegal products contain ostarine and it’s not currently available as a prescription medication in any country.

 For athletes, it’s especially important to be aware of the recent increase in supplement contamination and supplement-related incidences involving ostarine.
 The unfortunate reality is that some dietary supplement manufacturers illegally put ostarine and other SARMs in their products, and some omit ostarine from the label entirely or use misleading names to confuse consumers.
-You should look out for ostarine’s many synonyms, including MK-2866, enobasarm, (2S)-3-(4-cyanophenoxy)-N-[4-cyano-3-(trifluoromethyl)phenyl]-2-hydroxy-2-methylpropanamide, and GTx-024 on supplement labels.
+While labels are unreliable, you should still look out for ostarine’s many synonyms, including MK-2866, enobasarm, (2S)-3-(4-cyanophenoxy)-N-[4-cyano-3-(trifluoromethyl)phenyl]-2-hydroxy-2-methylpropanamide, and GTx-024 on supplement labels.

 Below are some figures that indicate just how problematic ostarine has become in the sports community.

-- Positive tests involving ostarine have increased steadily in recent years, with WADA reporting 28 cases globally in 2015.
+- Positive tests involving ostarine have increased steadily in recent years, with WADA reporting more than 100 ostarine positives between 2015 and 2017.

 As you can see, ostarine is a very real risk for athletes, and as always, it’s important for athletes to be informed consumers.
-This is especially true when it comes to supplements because the FDA does not analyze the safety, efficacy, or label accuracy of supplements before they are sold to consumers.
+This is especially true when it comes to supplements because the Food and Drug Administration (FDA) does not analyze the safety, efficacy, or label accuracy of supplements before they are sold to consumers.
 When considering supplements, keep in mind that product advertising or branding cannot be used to determine if a product is more or less risky.

 The only way to have zero risk is to use zero supplements, so athletes who choose to use dietary supplements do so at their own risk.
-If you choose to use dietary supplements in spite of the risks, USADA recommends that you follow the steps outlined on our Reduce Your Risk Checklist and visit Supplement 411 for more information.
-You can also contact our Drug Reference Line at 719-785-2000, option 2, or email email@example.com for assistance.
+Please see USADA’s recommendation on how to reduce your risk if you choose to use dietary supplements.

 Read an FDA warning against using SARMS in body-building products.